buriihenry/Movie-Recommender-system/README.md

 If everything goes well, you should  be able to see recommended movies on the HTML page!

 ```
-Hit Star if you like this project:
+Hit a STAR if you like this project:
 ```